-We incur portions of our expenses, and may in the future derive revenues, in currencies other than the euro, in particular, the U.S. dollar.
+We incur portions of our expenses, and may in the future derive revenues, in a variety of currencies.
 As a result, we are exposed to foreign currency exchange risk as our results of operations and cash flows are subject to fluctuations in foreign currency exchange rates.
+Fluctuations in currency exchange rates have had, and will continue to have, an impact on our results as expressed in U.S. dollars.
 We currently do not engage in hedging transactions to protect against uncertainty in future exchange rates between particular foreign currencies and the euro.
-Therefore, for example, an increase in the value of the euro against the U.S. dollar could be expected to have a negative impact on our revenue and earnings growth as U.S. dollar revenue and earnings, if any, would be translated into euros at a reduced value.
 We cannot predict the impact of foreign currency fluctuations, and foreign currency fluctuations in the future may adversely affect our financial condition, results of operations and cash flows.